shaloo/docs.arcana/docs/concepts/scw-session-keys.md

 Session keys can be created by specifying the pre-approval policy in terms of these parameters:

 * **Time:** Set an allowed period for a pre-approved session or use 0 for an indefinitely approved session.
-* **Maximum Value:** Limit the maximum value transferable in a single transaction via the smart wallet address.
+* **Maximum Value:** Limit the maximum native token value transferable in a single transaction via the smart wallet address.s.
 * **Contract Address:** The address of the contract in the policy.
 * **Function:** Specify the contract functions allowed for pre-approval.